nocera10/CalculatorApp/README.md

 # CalculatorApp
-Simple calculator app at first => trying to do an expression calculator in the future
+Simple calculator at first => trying to make  it an expression calc in the future.